20 Top-Rated Day Trips from Valletta

-With its majestic harbor, picturesque towns, and scenic coastline, the area around Valletta is packed with tourist attractions.
+With its majestic harbor, picturesque waterfront towns, and stunning coastline, the area around Valletta is packed with tourist attractions.
 Along the Grand Harbor across from Valletta are "The Three Cities," Vittoriosa, Senglea, and Cospicua, with a heritage tied to the Knights of Malta.
-Valletta's Marsamxett Harbor is lined with modern seaside resorts including the peaceful waterfront district of Ta 'Xbiex, the busy tourist town of Sliema, and the trendy restaurants of Saint Julian's.
-Sites around Valletta Harbor can be reached by bus, boat, or ferry.
-Most other attractions in Valletta's surroundings are easily accessible by bus.
-Slightly further afield is the Blue Grotto, a gorgeous nature site on Malta's southern coast, and the fishing village of Marsaxlokk, the perfect place for an authentic seafood lunch.
-Traveling inland rewards with marvelous historic towns such as Mdina, a completely enclosed medieval world, Naxxar with its impressive aristocratic Maltese palace, while the other charming country villages around Valletta offer a taste of Malta's traditional lifestyle.
+Valletta's Marsamxett Harbor is lined with modern seaside resorts, including the peaceful district of Ta 'Xbiex, the hopping tourist town of Sliema, and the trendiest spot, Saint Julian's, with a bustling restaurant scene.
+Farther afield is the Blue Grotto, a gorgeous nature site on Malta's southern coast, and the fishing village of Marsaxlokk, a perfect place for an authentic seafood lunch.
+Traveling inland rewards with marvelous historic towns such as Mdina, a completely enclosed medieval world, Naxxar with its impressive aristocratic Maltese palace, and several enchanting country villages that offer a taste of Malta's traditional lifestyle.
 The most popular day-trip destination for organized tours is the idyllic Island of Gozo, which delights visitors with its sandy beaches, rural landscape, and fascinating Neolithic sites.
 Find the best adventures near the city with our list of the top-rated day trips from Valletta.

 On a hilltop overlooking the Valletta harbor, Vittoriosa (also known as Birgu) is the most important of the Three Cities, the original settlements of the Order of Saint John (Knights of Malta) until they built Valletta.
 The second oldest town in Malta and the oldest maritime capital, Vittoriosa has been inhabited since the ancient Phoenicians, and later, the Romans settled here.
 Vittoriosa was one of the earliest headquarters of the Knights of Malta, who enlarged and strengthened the town's existing fortifications.
 The Grand Master Juan de Homedes created the bastions of Fort Saint Angelo, separated from the town by a moat with a drawbridge.
 This fort, together with Fort Saint-Elmo in Valletta and neighboring Fort Saint-Michael, allowed the Knights of Malta to defend against the Turkish attack during the Great Siege of 1565.

 Vittoriosa has the authentic ambience of a small Maltese town.
 Few tourists are found wandering the cobblestone pedestrian streets.
 Neighbors socialize at church and at the cafés, and children play games in the village's hidden squares.
 Stroll through the town to discover the historic buildings: the Inquisitor's Palace on Triq Il-Palazz Ta' L-Isqof, the Norman House on Triq it-Tramuntana, and the Auberge de France (residence of the French Knights) with its palatial facade on Triq Hilda Tabone.
-Keep wandering to the Auberge d'Auvergne et Provence (Auvergne and Provence) and the Auberge de Angleterre (residence of the Knights of England).
+Keep wandering to the Auberge d'Auvergne et Provence and the Auberge de Angleterre (residence of the Knights of England).
 Stop at one of the nearby cafés hidden on the side streets and then meander down to the harbor to see the Church of Saint Lawrence, the 16th-century church of the Knights that was designed by Malta's most renowned Baroque architect Lorenzo Gafà.
 Another attraction on the Vittoriosa waterfront is the Maritime Museum (housed in the old Naval Bakery), which tells the story of Malta's seafaring history.
-Throughout the year, tourists can watch a historical reenactment of a 16th-century Knight's military parade at one of Vittoriosa's military monuments.
-The "In Guardia" military parade is held at Saint John's Cavalier, a fortified tower that is part of a complex designed to defend against cannon fire.

 Standing on a promontory jutting into the Grand Harbor, this small historic town is another of the Three Cities.
 The promontory was fortified in 1551 by the Grand Master Claude de la Sengle, the town's namesake.
 (Senglea is also known by its Maltese name L-Isla.)
 The Fort Saint-Michael at the tip of Senglea's promontory, along with Fort Saint Angelo in Vittoriosa, protected the town from invading Turks during the Great Siege of 1565.
 Because of the residents' heroism during this battle, the Grand Master Jean de la Valette awarded Senglea the title of "Citta Invicta" (Invincible City).